HamzaaAkmal/data-analysis-project/README.md

-### First Semester BSDS1-A Data Analysis Project using Pandas

 # Medical Students Health Analysis

 ## About the Dataset

 This project utilizes a dataset sourced from [Kaggle](https://www.kaggle.com/), containing information about medical students and their health activities.
 The dataset includes variables such as age, weight, smoking habits, diabetes status, and other health-related factors.

-## Project Objectives
+## Project Objectives (Research Questions)

 This project aims to analyze the health activities and patterns of medical students by addressing the following key questions:

-1.  **Gender Distribution:** What is the Gender distribution of medical students in the dataset?
+1.  **Age Distribution:** What is the age distribution of medical students in the dataset?
-2.  **Smoking Habits:** How many students in the dataset are smokers?
+2.  **Smoking Prevalence:** How many students in the dataset are smokers?
-3.  **Diabetes Affected Students :** How many students have been affected with diabetes in Age Group?
+3.  **Diabetes Prevalence:** How many students have been diagnosed with diabetes, and how does diabetes prevalence vary across different age groups and genders?
-4.  **BMI distribution with Gender:** What is the Body Mass Index (BMI) distribution of the students Gender?
+4.  **BMI and Weight Relationship:** What is the Body Mass Index (BMI) distribution of the students?
-5.  **Conclusion**

 ## Content of Notebook (`analysis.ipynb`)